DevopsArtFactory/goployer/README.md

           - ap-northeast-2c

         # list of target groups.
-        # The target group in the healthcheckTargetGroup should be included here.
+        # The target group in the healthcheck_target_group should be included here.
         target_groups:
           - hello-artpapne2-ext